Rihay66/Project-Heaven/README.md

   modified, even a modified version of the original software's logo, is unrelated to the original software.

 Disclaimer:
 * The above explanations of this software's license terms and implications for its users do not constitute legal advice.
-The statements only reflect the author's understanding of the software's licensing terms; in case of doubt, please refer to a lawyer.
+The statements only reflect the author's understanding of the software's licensing terms; please refer to a lawyer if you have any questions.